kazitoufiq/TableauViz/README.md

 # TableauViz
-This repo conatins my analysis/reports/dashboard I've done in Tableau Desktop.
+This repo conatins my analysis/reports/dashboard I've done using Tableau Desktop.
+Some of the visualizations are in pdf format instead of Tableau public workbook.

 ### Likert Chart for survey results